indicator-frameworks/indicator-frameworks.github.io/index.md

 The indicator frameworks research team conducts original scientific research on indicator frameworks, and works to disseminate our findings to the smart cities community.

-You can read the original workshop paper, presented at SCOPE 2017, here: [indicator frameworks](...)
+You can read the original workshop paper, presented at SCOPE 2017, here: [indicator frameworks](http://dl.acm.org/citation.cfm?id=3063762).

 ### The team